alaka-deepak/Python-for-Interview/README.md

 # Python-for-Interview
-This repository conatins different files for preparing python.
-Especially for interview seekers and beginners will get basic idea about python and sample programs.
-More about python will add accordingly.
+Various files for Python preparation are contained in this repository.
+Beginners and interview seekers in particular will receive a basic understanding of Python and sample programs.
+Further details regarding Python will follow.